-We at Daniel Family Dentistry offer comprehensive dentistry for the whole family.
+We at Daniel Family Dentistry in Seymour, TN offer comprehensive dentistry for the whole family.
 We recognize that all of our patients are unique and deserve to receive dental care that reflects their individual needs.
 We have an experienced and talented team who are committed to working with you and your family to create a comfortable, stress-free, and rewarding dental experience every time you visit our practice.

 What should I expect during a dental exam?

 The secret to a bright, healthy smile is actually no secret at all: brush, floss and get a professional dental exam at least once every six months.
 Professional dental exams are all about prevention – preventing existing problems from getting worse and preventing dental problems from developing in the future.
 Regular dental exams make it possible to identify and treat a problem in its earliest stage – which is not only good for your oral health but also good for your budget!
 There's nothing to fear with a dental exam.
 Your teeth will be visually examined for signs of plaque, tartar and tooth decay.
 Your gums will also be examined for puffiness or discoloration, which are signs of gum disease.
 A full set of dental X-rays may also be taken during your dental exam, to enable your dentist to see below the surfaces of your teeth.
 Dental exams typically end with a dental cleaning, to remove surface stains and buildup.